nils-soderman/vscode-sitemap-generator/README.md

 # Sitemap Generator (VSCode Extention)
-Automatically generate sitemaps & keep it updated as you add, remove or modify files.
+Automatically generate sitemaps & keep them updated as you add, remove or modify files.

 ![Demo](https://github.com/nils-soderman/vscode-sitemap-generator/blob/main/media/demo.jpg?raw=true)

 <br>

-## Usage
+# Usage

-### Generating a new sitemap
+## Generating a new sitemap
 1. Open your website's workspace / folder in VSCode.
 2. Run the command `Sitemap-Generator: New Sitemap`
 3. Select where to save the sitemap, select your prefered protocol and enter your domain name.